Here’s how to encourage teamwork and boost employee connection at work

 “Teamwork makes the dream work”.
 A cheesy cliché?
 Absolutely.
 True?
 Definitely.
 Whether you’re attempting to win the Premier League or trying to build a business, teamwork is fundamental to success.
 In fact, poor communication in the workplace has a tangible financial impact, costing businesses $1.2 trillion annually.

 But how do you stop talking about teamwork at work and start doing it?
-Let’s get into the hows.
+Let’s dive deeper into why teamwork is vital in the office, and the advantages of having a cohesive team.

 While remote working isn’t going anywhere, there’s no replacement for in-person time when it comes to building connections.
-From all-hands meetings to team catch-ups over coffee, after-work drinks to employee book clubs, there’s no shortage of excuses for bonding.
-Try unusual approaches to get everyone involved like team vision boards
+From all-hands meetings to team catch-ups over coffee, after-work drinks to employee book clubs, there’s no shortage of excuses for team bonding.
+Try unusual approaches to get everyone involved like team vision boards , or Group Activities that work on communication and co-ordination skills

 Make sure you acknowledge successes and offer recognition for team achievements, whether that’s with public shout-outs or rewards they can use to celebrate as a group (like a team lunch on the company dollar).